-The Mechanic II will apply organizational and moderate to intermediate level maintenance such that the company owned aircraft, to include the BAC-167 Strikemaster, Jet Provost, IAR-823, A-90 Raider, and PC-9, are serviced, repaired, inspected, and maintained according to approved data.
+The Mechanic II will apply organizational and moderate to intermediate level maintenance such that the company owned aircraft, to include the OV-10 Bronco, PC-9, IAR-823, and A-90 Raider are serviced, repaired, inspected, and maintained according to approved data.

 Duties and Responsibilities